 It can happen between any number of children and can affect any age group.

 The term peer-on-peer sexual abuse includes:

 - sexual violence, such as rape, assault by penetration and sexual assault

 - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse

 - upskirting, which typically involves taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm

 - sexting (also known as ‘youth-produced sexual imagery’)

-It also shares where it recognised good practice, and notes a number of recommendations within the body of the report.
+It also shares where it recognised good practice and notes many recommendations within the body of the report.